Dividend Reinvestment Calculator

 Why reinvested dividends matter so much

-The most-cited result in dividend investing: from 1900 to 2023, price appreciation of the UK stock market produced roughly 2% real annual returns.
+The most-cited result in dividend investing: from 1900 to 2023, price appreciation of developed-market equities produced roughly 2% real annual returns.
 Including reinvested dividends, real returns ran roughly 5% annually.
 Over 30 years, price-only returns produce about 80% real growth; price-plus-reinvested-dividends produce about 332% growth.
 Dividends aren't marginal — over long horizons they produce most of the total return.
 This calculator shows you what reinvestment compounds to; the commentary below is about why so many investors underweight this.

 The DRIP (Dividend Reinvestment Plan)

 Automatic dividend reinvestment — commonly called a DRIP — automatically purchases additional shares with dividends paid rather than sending cash to your account.
-This is the default in most modern investment platforms (Hargreaves Lansdown, AJ Bell, Vanguard Investor, Interactive Investor).
-For long-term accumulation, DRIP enrollment is close to mandatory for maximising returns.
+This is the default on most modern brokerage platforms.
+For long-term accumulation, DRIP is one of the simplest ways to keep returns compounding.
 The alternative — receiving cash dividends and deciding what to do with them — usually results in either spending the cash or investing with a lag.
 DRIP removes the friction and the decision point.

 The compounding math in numbers